 5 Key Elements to Develop a Balanced Digital Marketing Strategy

 Digital marketing has literally exploded over the last few years!
-Today, there are so many elements to online marketing, it’s tough to know where to start, what to focus on, and how to allocate your budget for time and money.
+Today, there are so many elements to online marketing and so much help that the Salesforce website offer to business people, it’s tough to know where to start, what to focus on, and how to allocate your budget for time and money.
 Some say a great website with responsive design is vital and all that you need, while others believe it’s all about SEO.
 Of course there are the PPC (Pay Per Click or paid advertising), social media and email marketing camps as well.
 The truth is that they are all somewhat right and completely wrong at the same time.

 For great results you need a balanced approach with appropriate time and money spent on each of the key areas.
 Please feel free to contact us if you have questions about implementing a new digital marketing campaign, revamping or fixing an existing campaign or for any questions on SEO, PPC, social media and of course website design.

 5 Key Elements to a Great Digital Marketing Campaign

 - Have a GREAT website: your website is the foundation of your digital marketing campaign.
 Today it’s vital for your website to work well on mobile and with social media.
 If it is poorly designed, doesn’t work well on mobile, or has weak or little content, your campaign is severely handicapped.
 When we speak of poorly designed, we don’t mean just the graphics or the look.
 While the look is important and tends to get almost all of the attention, or criticism, it is equally important for the website to be built correctly and have great content.
 Your website doesn’t need a redesign every year, but right now, if it is not responsive and working great on mobile devices it is time for a refresh or new website regardless.